yaikobzeray/dev-journal/activity_log.md

 Explored Django admin customization: list_display, list_filter, search_fields, and inlines.
 Admin is really powerful out of the box.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Thursday, 04 January 2024 — Entry 2

+Implemented server-streaming gRPC in Go for real-time notifications.
+Client receives events as they happen.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*